albfan/nerdtree-file-filter-plugin/README.md

  - testN.ok: Expected output for test

 1. When reporting new issues, add `"""" failed` to testN.vim to allow suite to detect expected failed test
-2. When fixing issues, remove failed mark to related test.
+2. When fixing issues, remove the failed mark from the related test.

 Please see files on t directory for examples